-Today is the anniversary of Dr. Martin Luther King Jr.’s birthday, and thus a public demonstration of the importance of social justice.
+Today is the observed holiday for Dr. Martin Luther King Jr.’s birthday, and thus a public demonstration of the importance of social justice.
 I want to observe this day with a reminder of Dr. King’s quest to ensure that all workers’ dignity be respected.
 This post is based on chapter eight of my forthcoming book Clean and White: A History of Environmental Racism in the United States from Monticello to Memphis.

 The Memphis sanitation workers strike is remembered most frequently as part of the series of events that led to Dr. Martin Luther King Jr.’s assassination in that city in April 1968.
 The site of that national tragedy, the Lorraine Motel, is now the home of the National Civil Rights Museum.
 Yet while Dr. King’s death is an understandably dominant aspect to the historical memory of the Memphis strike, historians, labor, and at least one national politician also focus, as Michael Honey’s magnificent book Going Down Jericho Road shows, on why the strike happened, and on its effects on labor, race, and the environment in the United States.